mindspore-ai/mindscience/MindFlow/applications/README_EN.md

 ## **Introduction**

-Application relies on the computational fluid toolkit MindFlow and MindSpore, aiming to provide efficient and easy-to-use AI computational fluid simulation cases for industrial research engineers, university teachers and students.
 MindFlow covers physics-driven, data-driven, data-mechanism fusion AI fluid simulation, differentiable CFD solution and other directions.

 Physics-driven AI fluid simulation, that is, by introducing physical equations into the loss function of neural networks to participate in network training, so that the learning results meet physical laws, this module is mainly oriented to forward solving of PDE equations, inverse problems based on data fusion, and data assimilation and other applications.